ezefranca/NasaSpaceChallege2025/NasaSpaceChallege2025/Assets/Scripts/README.md

 NASA Space Apps name and logo belong to their respective owners.
 This repository is an independent hackathon project and is **not an official NASA product**.
 All referenced NASA documents are public domain or publicly accessible resources.
 Any simplifications or assumptions are the responsibility of the team.

 ---
+## 13. License
+(Choose one – e.g., MIT / Apache-2.0 / CC-BY.
+Add actual license file.)

 ---
-## 13. Contact
+## 14. Contact
-For collaboration or data contribution you can use the Github Issues.
+For collaboration or data contribution:
+Primary Contact: **Ezequiel França dos Santos (@ezefranca)**
+Location: Lisbon, Portugal

 ---
 *Caravel to Mars – Iterating toward circular resource loops for sustainable exploration.*